China's Lenovo to buy Brazilian electronics company CCE

 “We aren’t worried about that,” Wong said.
 “We believe that Brazil has a bright future as one of the major emerging market economies.
 The relative slowdown in the economy has already been reflected in the valuation (of the deal).”

-By expanding its operation in Brazil, Lenovo follows other Chinese electronics makers such as Foxconn, which makes products such as notebooks and tablets in a local factory and plans to further expand production into liquid crystal displays.
+By expanding its operation in Brazil, Lenovo follows other Asian electronics makers such as Foxconn, which makes products such as notebooks and tablets in China and plans to further expand production into liquid crystal displays.

 Lenovo plans to invest $100 million in research and development in Brazil over the next five years, Dan Stone, head of the company’s Brazil unit, said in a press conference Wednesday.